triton-inference-server/server/docs/user_guide/model_management.md

 [load API](../protocol/extension_model_repository.md#load).
   * Some text editors create a swap file in the model directory when the 'config.pbtxt' is modified in place.
-The swap file is not part of the model configuration which its presence in the model directory may cause the model to reload when an update is expected.
+The swap file is not part of the model configuration, so its presence in the model directory may be detected as a new file and cause the model to fully reload when only an update is expected.

 * If a sequence model is updated with in-flight sequence(s), Triton does not guarentee any remaining request(s) from the in-flight sequence(s) will be routed